rasmusregnell/tic-tac-toe-RL/README.md

 # A repository for:

-- training agents to play tic-tac-toe with Q learning with epsilon-greedy strategy
+- training agents to play tic-tac-toe with Q learning using an epsilon-greedy strategy
 - REST API to integrate with front-end

 ## Starting the bottle server: